oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

-* **Milestone 1:** Celebrate lesson completion in a meaningful, actionable, and rewarding way for the student.
+* **Milestone 1:** Celebrate lesson completion in a meaningful, actionable, and rewarding way for the learner.
-* **Milestone 2:** Celebrate checkpoint/milestone completion in a meaningful, rewarding way for the student that encourages them to continue progressing.
+* **Milestone 2:** Celebrate checkpoint/milestone completion in a meaningful, rewarding way for the learner that encourages them to continue progressing.

 **Dependency on Release Schedule:** None.